CoreMedia/feedback-hub-adapter-tutorial/feedback_localization.md

         .build();
 ```

-Then, provide a localized value for this `String` within your
+Then, provide a localized value for this `string` within your
-`com.coremedia.labs.plugins.feedback.wordcounter.FeedbackHubWordCounterStudioPlugin` resource bundle.
+`FeedbackHubWordCounterStudioPlugin_properties.ts` resource bundle.

 ```
 word_count_label = Word Count